quasarframework/quasar-ui-qcalendar/docs/src/pages/help/migration-guide.md

 import '@quasar/quasar-ui-qcalendar/src/QCalendarTask.sass'
 ```

-If you want to use QCalendar (wrapper) then install the QCalendar app-extension via the Quasar CLI:
+If you want to use QCalendar (wrapper) install the QCalendar app-extension via the Quasar CLI:

 > quasar ext add @quasar/qcalendar